george-cosma/wasm-perf-test/README.md

 }
 ```

 All of the interpreters were used using their default settings.
-This means, that
+This means that,
-for wasmtime, the wasm code was compiled down to machine code and ran using JIT.
+for wasmtime, the WASM bytecode was compiled down to machine code and ran using
-I've tried to make it use the `pulley`, wasmtime's built-in interpreter, instead
+JIT.
+I've tried to make it use the `pulley` runtime, wasmtime's built-in
-of `cranelift` or `winch`, the JIT compiler and regular compiler, but I have
+interpreter, instead of `cranelift` or `winch`, the machine-code compilers.
-failed to do so.
+However, I failed in this endeavour.

-For this reason, the more important comparison is between `wasm-interpreter` and
+The more important comparison is between `wasm-interpreter` and `tinywasm`.
+The
-`tinywasm`.
-The ~ x3 performance difference are yet to be explained, but here
+~ x3 performance difference is yet to be explained, but here are some potential
-are some potential candidates:
+candidates:
 - Stack efficiency - a lot of computation time is spent on `Stack::push` and
   `Stack::pop`
-- Sidetable transfer efficiency
+- Sidetable transfer efficiency (`do_sidetable_transfer`)
 - Using parsing functions inside execution e.g. `::parse_u32`